reddit/devvit/devvit-docs/docs/earn-money/reddit_developer_funds.md

 ## How it works

-The Reddit Developer Funds 2025 program (the “Program”) will run from April 1, 2025 - Dec 31, 2025.
+The Reddit Developer Funds program (the “Program”) will run from April 1, 2025 - June 30, 2026.
 The Program is focused on reach, and success will be measured by Daily Qualified Engagers and Qualified Installs defined as:

 - A “Qualified Install” means that a subreddit has your app installed and that subreddit: 1) has a minimum of 1,000 members, and 2) is eligible for monetization under Reddit’s Earn Policy (e.g., that is Safe for Work).